7 Neuroscience-Based Techniques to Optimize Stress Management and Personal Growth

 How do I set realistic goals that align with my brain’s reward system?

 1. Start small: Begin with easily achievable goals.
-This triggers the release of dopamine, the “feel-good” neurotransmitter, which reinforces the behavior and motivates you to continue.
+This activation triggers the release of dopamine, the “feel-good” neurotransmitter, which reinforces the behavior and motivates you to continue.

 2. Be specific: Instead of vague goals like “reduce stress,” set specific objectives like “practice 10 minutes of intentional awareness daily.”
 Specific goals are easier for your brain to process and act upon.